vahidalvandi/v2ray-docker-compose/README.md

 1. Run ```cat /proc/sys/kernel/random/uuid``` to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in `v2ray/config/config.json` with the generated UUID.
 1. Replace `<EXAMPLE.COM>` in `caddy/Caddyfile` with your domain/subdoamin.
 1. Run `docker-compose up -d`.
 1. Visit your domain/subdomain in your web browser.
    Wait until the [homepage](https://github.com/miladrahimi/v2ray-docker-compose/blob/master/v2ray-cdn-ready/caddy/web/index.html) is loaded.
+1. In your CDN, turn the proxy option on for the record.
+1. Run `./vmess.py` to generate client configuration (link).

+Or if you need replace Caddy web-server with Nginx:

+1. In your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
+1. Install Docker and Docker-compose on your server.
+1. Copy the `v2ray-nginx-ready` directory into the server.
+1. Run ```cat /proc/sys/kernel/random/uuid``` to generate a UUID.
+1. Replace `<UPSTREAM-UUID>` in `v2ray/config/config.json` with the generated UUID.
+1. Replace `YOUR_DOMAIN` in `docker-compose.yml` with your domain/subdoamin.
+1. Replace `YOUR_EMAIL` in `docker-compose.yml` with your email (For lets encrypt)
+1. Run `docker-compose up -d`.
+1. Visit your domain/subdomain in your web browser.
+   Wait until the [homepage](https://github.com/miladrahimi/v2ray-docker-compose/blob/master/v2ray-cdn-ready/caddy/web/index.html) is loaded.